 Thus I have ornaments from The Muppets and Sesame Street, Looney Tunes, Disney and Hanna-Barbera, Star Wars, comic strips such as Peanuts and Dilbert, feature animation such as Minions, Zootopia and Inside Out, and even Smurfs.

-Yep I have a wide assortment of pop culture ornaments, which add to every year, not by one or two ornaments as my partner hopes and prays but by 10 to 12, largely because experience has taught me that many of these ornaments are rare and rarely come back up for sale again (they’re not like baubles or more traditional ornaments which are far more common).
+Yep I have a wide assortment of pop culture ornaments, which are added to every year, not by one or two ornaments as my partner hopes and prays, but by 10 to 12, largely because experience has taught me that many of these ornaments are rare and hardly ever come back up for sale again (they’re not like baubles or more traditional ornaments which are far more common).

 So without any further ado, here are 5 of this year’s additions to the ornaments collection, which carry a heavy, nay pretty much exclusive, animation bias.

 Voiced by with forgetful delight by Ellen DeGeneres, Dory was the breakaway star of Finding Nemo (2003) and of course Finding Dory (2016).
 In this year’s sequel we see Dory both as a very cute baby fish – we see her origin story in flashbacks – and as the grown up fish we have come to know and love.
 It’s the adult version that Hallmark have brought to life in this delightful piece, which captures an appealing amnesic glint in her eye.
 Now if I could only remember where I packed it … kidding she’s on the tree already.